jonmross/ACO/README.md

 2. **Front-running**: The commit-reveal scheme prevents answer copying, but commit transactions themselves are visible in the mempool.

-3. **Native ETH Only**: This version only supports native ETH for rewards and bonds.
-ERC20 support would require additional security review.
+3. **ERC20 Tokens**: When using ERC20 tokens, ensure the token contract is trusted.
+Malicious or fee-on-transfer tokens may cause unexpected behavior.
+The contract assumes standard ERC20 behavior.

+4. **Token Approvals**: Users must approve the oracle contract to spend their tokens before creating requests or committing with ERC20 bonds.

+5. **Mixed Token Scenarios**: Rewards and bonds can use different tokens.
+Winners receive their share of rewards in `rewardToken` and slashed bonds in `bondToken`.

-4. **Reentrancy**: The contract uses checks-effects-interactions pattern and should be safe, but has not been formally audited.
+6. **Reentrancy**: The contract uses checks-effects-interactions pattern and should be safe, but has not been formally audited.

 ## License